xpdustry/kotlin-runtime/HEADER.txt

 /*
  * This file is part of KotlinRuntime.
-A companion plugin for Kotlin based plugins.
+A companion mod for Kotlin based mods and plugins.
  *
  * MIT License
  *